-Letter dated 19 October 1951 to the Chairman of the Conciliation Commission from the Israel Representative
+Letter dated 19 October 1951 to the Chairman of the Conciliation Commission from the Israel Representative and from the pro-

 Sir.

 The Israel delegation has taken most careful note of your letter of 18 October 1951.

 As stated in its letter of 14 October 1951, the delegation would be happy to meet the Commission.